AMD and Intel constantly compete to deliver the optimal possible performance while maintaining power proportional to efficiency.

 To start, ensure to download Intel’s software from their official website.
 Afterwards, install it and launch Intel XTU.

-At first glance, the whole UI might seem a bit complex, but we’ll guide you through it.
-It’s actually not difficult at all.
+At first glance, the whole UI might seem a bit intricate, but we’ll guide you through it.
+It’s actually not challenging at all.

 First, head over to the Basic Tuning tab to find the benchmark.
 You can either use this one since it is more direct, but if you want, you can also use Cinebench R20.